Jake Williams, Founder of Rendition Infosec

 [00:24:53] Jake: Right?
 But, but let's, you know, let's take them for instance, right?
-And- and say, you know, that, if- if I'm targeting an organization that uses Salesforce, yeah, I- I'm really not going to be targeting, you know, the- the API.
+And- and say, you know, that, if- if I'm targeting an organisation that uses Salesforce, yeah, I- I'm really not going to be targeting, you know, the- the API.

 I want that specific, that specific org's data.
 Right?
-And the quickest way to get there is to get in my browser or a browser of an authorized user there, and just suck the data out the same way that- that I would, right?
+And the quickest way to get there is to get in my browser or a browser of an authorised user there, and just suck the data out the same way that- that I would, right?

 [00:25:18] And- and so, I might do that with an API, right?
 I might compromise the browser, and then issue or create my own API, secret, right?
 Who the heck's looking for that in their account?
 And, you know-